Textualize/textual/docs/blog/posts/be-the-keymaster.md

-As of the time of writing I only finished the first version of this yesterday evening, so there are plenty of rough edges; but having got it to a point where it performed the basic tasks I wanted form it, that seemed like a good time to publish.
+As of the time of writing I only finished the first version of this yesterday evening, so there are plenty of rough edges; but having got it to a point where it performed the basic tasks I wanted from it, that seemed like a good time to publish.

 Expect to see this getting more updates and polish.